lbechberger/MLinPractice/Documentation.md

 ### URLs, Photos, Mentions, Hashtags
 In this section, we evaluate whether any of the above have been attached to a tweet as a binary (1 if attached, 0 else).
 Our thinking here was that additional media, be it a link, pictures, mentions of another account, or hashtags, might influence the potential virality of a tweet.
 We accessed the respective columns of the dataframe (`url`, `photos`, `mentions`, `hashtags`), in which the entries are stored in a list.
 Hence, we could simply evaluate the length of the entries.
-If they exceed a length of 2, the column contains more than just the empty brackets and the tweet contains the respective feature:
+If they exceed a length of 2, the column contains more than just the empty brackets and the tweet contains the respective feature.

 Example with URL: